Best Epilator For Men

-Not many men want to spend a ridiculous amount of money to do manscaping.
+Not many men want to spend a ridiculous amount of money on manscaping.
 Heck, even women don’t.
 Besides waxing is messy.
 For most men, the easy option is shaving but shaving results in prickly stubble.
-The women of Cosmo say don’t shave, you’ll end up feeling like a hedgehog .
+The women of Cosmo say don’t shave, you’ll end up feeling like a hedgehog.
 Not nice.

 Enter epilators.
 Epilators are essentially electronic tweezers that spin at a very high speed, removing hair from the root.
-They are far more effective at removing hair and leave long lasting results.
+They are far more effective at removing hair and yielding long-lasting results.

 Using an epilator is similar to waxing because you are removing hair at the root.
 If you don’t want to make a weekly trip to the salon and want to remove hair in the privacy of your own home, an epilator is the way to go.
 Just be warned, you are going to have to suck it up like women have been doing since Adam met Eve.
 Depending on what part of the body you want to remove hair from, you can experience different levels of pain.

 The only problem is that most epilators are designed for women.
-We reviewed a lot of these.
-Most companies think that only women are interested in epilation.
+We’ve reviewed a lot of these.
+Most companies perceive that only women are interested in epilation.
 Hence we only see pink, baby blue, and other flowery colored epilators.
-The truth is a lot of men also want to remove unwanted hair.
+As a matter of fact a lot of men also want to remove unwanted hair.
 Some may play sports like biking, weigh lifting, or swimming, but many guys just love being completely smooth.
 There is no shame in that.
 The results from epilating are comparable to waxing.
-In the long run it costs much less and is less messy.
+In the long run, it costs significantly less and is less messy.

 The black Emjoi AP-18MS Emagine for men looks remarkably similar to the red Emjoi Emagine AP-18 for women.
 Some men even decided to go with the Emjoi Emagine for women because it was cheaper and didn’t mind the red color.
 From the tweezer counts to the overall design, the two epilators are very similar, but there are key differences that you should be aware of.

-We did some research on what makes them different.
-The Emagine for women doesn’t include all the accessories and attachments.
+We conducted some research on what makes them different.
+First, the Emagine for women doesn’t include all the accessories and attachments.
 The one for men contains a shaving and trimming attachment.
 This is handy because before epilating, it is important to trim hair to the correct height.
-Most men will need to prep the hair by trimming it with the attachment.
+Most men will need to prep their hair by trimming it with the attachment.
 It’s also nice to use the shaver and trimmer attachments on areas that you are not ready to epilate.

 What do these differences mean?
 While the two epilators operate in a very similar way, the design differences might make an impact.
 One user complained that the red version designed for women kept jamming on him.
 He decided to try the version for men.
 With the version for men, he didn’t experience the same problem.
 So it might be that the version for men is engineered in such a way to support the thicker hair of men.

 Ultimately, we picked the Emjoi Emagine for men because the price difference online between the two models was negligible.
-While most of the differences between this epilator and regular epilators are pure marketing, there are a number of features that are actually beneficial to men.
-With features specifically designed for men, solid customer reviews, we think it’s the overall best epilator for men.
+While most of the differences between this epilator and regular epilators are due to pure marketing, there are a number of features that are actually beneficial to men.
+With features specifically designed for men and solid customer reviews, we think it’s the overall best epilator for men.

 Things To Consider When Choosing An Epilator For Men

-Men and women’s hair are very different.
+Men’s and women’s hair are very different.
 Men have larger pores, tougher skin, and more oil glands.
 Male hormones make hair thicker and men have more body hair than women.
-Since men have more body hair, you need an epilator that can remove a lot of hair in an efficient way.
-The Emjoi Emagine for Men has 72 Tweezers, which is the most on the market.
-This thing removes hair faster than other comparable epilators.
+Since men have more body hair, you need an epilator that can remove a lot of hair in an efficient manner.
+The Emjoi Emagine for Men has 72 Tweezers, which is the most available on the market.
+This beast removes hair faster than other comparable epilators.
 You can get an epilator with less tweezers, but it will take longer to remove hair.

 Even with an epilator like the Emjoi for men, removing hair is going to hurt.
 Don’t let anyone tell you otherwise.
 There is no way getting around it.
 Grab a pair of tweezers and yank a hair from your chest or wherever you want to remove hair.
 If you can handle the pain, then go for it.
 Plucking hairs at the same time is painful, but the results are worth it.

-Men have coarser hair and ripping it by the root is going to hurt.
+Men have coarser hair and ripping it at the root is going to hurt.
 For the most part, users say it gets the job done.
-According to users that have used this epilator on their whole body, the thighs, knees and ribcage seem to hurt the most.
+According to users who have used this epilator on their whole body – the thighs, knees and ribcage seem to hurt the most.
 If you have never removed hair from the root on your body, the first time is going to hurt.
 The more hair you have, the more intense pain you will feel.

 Why It Is The Best